JamieMagee/jamiemagee.co.uk/content/blog/understanding-dotnet-base-class-library-vulnerabilities.md

 This ensures that anyone building your project—whether locally, in CI/CD, or when deploying—uses at least the specified SDK version, which includes the security patches for all Base Class Libraries.

-## The self-contained deployment consideration
+## Self-contained deployments

-This distinction becomes even more critical if you're shipping [self-contained applications](https://learn.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained).
+This matters even more if you're shipping [self-contained applications](https://learn.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained).
 When you publish a self-contained app, the .NET runtime is bundled with your application, including all the Base Class Libraries.
 If you build your self-contained app with an older SDK that contains vulnerable libraries, those vulnerabilities get shipped with your application.

-For self-contained deployments, ensuring you're building with an up-to-date SDK isn't just about development convenience—it's a security requirement.
-A `global.json` file becomes essential for maintaining a security baseline across your entire deployment pipeline.
+For self-contained deployments, building with an up-to-date SDK isn't just about development convenience—it's a security requirement.
+A `global.json` file becomes necessary for maintaining a security baseline across your entire deployment pipeline.

 ## The current developer experience pain